Whining With Wine

 • 3-4 Tbsp brewer’s yeast

-• 1 cup coconut oil, melted and cooled**
+• 1 cup coconut oil (or butter), melted and cooled**

 • 1 cup coconut sugar and/or date sugar***